wesnoth/wesnoth/INSTALL.md

 may be useful in situations where you don't have root access or need to rebuild Wesnoth frequently (i.e. for development and testing).

-For Windows users, a Visual C++ 2013 solution is included in _projectfiles/VC12_.
 For OS X users, an XCode project is included in _projectfiles/XCode_.